Memtrace

 Overkill for operational memory.
 Embeddings add cost, latency, and complexity.
 You don't need semantic search for "what did I do last cycle?"

 Agent memory is fundamentally temporal.
-Memtrace treats it that way — powered by Arc time-series storage.
+Memtrace treats it that way — powered by Arc analytical storage.

 Built for how agents actually work

-Temporal memory primitives powered by Arc time-series storage.
+Temporal memory primitives powered by Arc analytical storage.

 Time-windowed queries

 "What happened in the last 2 hours?" is a native query.
-Arc's time-series engine makes temporal lookups instant.
+Arc's analytical engine makes temporal lookups instant.

 Memory types